 About the McCain Global Leaders Program

-Structured as a 10-month fellowship and learning experience, each cohort of the McCain Global Leaders Program will include a global selection of 25 diverse leaders who are working “in the arena” to advance democracy, human rights and freedom.
-The program is designed to advance each participant’s personal and professional leadership journey and impact by providing training, resources and access to highly relevant regional and global networks with goal of preparing today’s leaders to meet tomorrow’s challenges.
+Structured as a 10-month fellowship and learning experience, each cohort of the McCain Global Leaders Program will include a global selection of 25 leaders who are working “in the arena” to advance democracy, human rights and freedom.
+The non-residential program, which includes both in-person and virtual programming, is designed to advance each participant’s personal and professional leadership journey and impact by providing training, resources and access to highly relevant regional and global networks with goal of preparing today’s leaders to meet tomorrow’s challenges.

 Mid-career professionals from all countries are welcome to apply.
 The application deadline is December 31, 2021.
 In the spirit of Senator McCain, the program looks for individuals with a clear commitment to and a track record of serving a greater cause.
 To learn more about the McCain Global Leaders Program or to apply, click here.